On marginals and profiled posteriors for cosmological parameter estimation: Cosmological parameters from the SN Ia magnitude redshift relation

 \subsubsection{Non-flat\,$w$CDM}

 The overall agreement between the profiled and marginal posterior distribution of the cosmological parameters dwindles away when we look at the results from a non-flat $w$CDM model in figure~\ref{fig:modeIII-corner}.
 Here we are going beyond the analysis presented in Brout et al.~\cite{brout:cosmology}.
 However, the marginal posterior distribution of $H_0$ is hardly affected by the introduction of additional parameters and is in agreement with the profiled distribution.
 The marginal posterior distribution of $\Omega_m$ is still bell shaped but the marginal posterior distributions of $\Omega_\Lambda$ and $w$ are heavily skewed.
 The marginal posterior distribution of $w$ peaks at a value greater than $-1$ but has a significant weight in the region smaller than $-1$.
 For $\Omega_\Lambda$ values smaller than 0.5 are also possible, but still $\Omega_\Lambda$ is clearly bounded away from zero with almost no weight below a value of $0.2$.
 The two-dimensional marginal posterior distributions of $\Omega_m$--$w$, $\Omega_m$--$\Omega_\Lambda$ and $\Omega_\Lambda$--$w$ show distinct non-convex credible regions.
 As expected from the discussion in section\,\ref{sec:banana} the one dimensional profiled posterior distributions for $\Omega_m$, $\Omega_\Lambda$ and $w$ show an even stronger skewing than already visible in the corresponding marginal posterior distributions.
 Indeed, the profiled posterior for $\Omega_\Lambda$ is an almost flat distribution for $0.4<\Omega_\Lambda$ up to and beyond 1.0, offering no further constraints.
 In addition, $\Omega_m$ and $w$ are significantly less constrained by the profiled posterior than by the marginal posterior.
 The profiling graphs in the $\Omega_m$--$\Omega_\Lambda$ and $\Omega_m$--$w$ contour plots show jumps similar to the jumps in the example from section\,\ref{sec:banana}.
 Some of the profiling graphs also show kinks, where the minimiser hits the boundary enforcing $\Omega_m>0.05$.
+For this non-flat $w$CDM model the Laplace approximations $p_L(\Omega_m|\bfd)$ and $p_L(H_0|\bfd)$ are shifted and narrower compared to the exact marginal distributions.
+The jumps in the profiling graph lead to discontinuities in these approximations.

 In the data analysis of the Pantheon+ sample as well as in the examples from section~\ref{sec:example} we always use flat priors to be able to compare marginal posterior distribution with the profiled posterior distribution on an equal footing.
 In a Bayesian analysis one could use either prior distributions which are motivated by subjective prior knowledge or objective priors, constructed from an extremalisation or based on invariance requirements.
 Then however the direct proportionality of the profiled posterior distribution with the profile likelihood is lost.
 Our aim in this work is the comparison of profiling and marginalisation and therefore we stick to the flat priors.